TheJacksonLab/FlowMatchingECG/README.md

 - `generate_CG_beads.py` – a script for constructing physical CG bead mappings used for ST3M.
 - `min.xyz` - an example energy minimum structure with the same connectivity and atomic indices used throughout this study.

 ## Usage

 The example scripts are already configured to run with the provided datasets.
+The example runs are already configured with the parameters used by the paper.

 To use a different temperature or CG resolution, modify the corresponding user parameters near the beginning of each script.